blockchaintp/sextant/docs/deployments/infosec/tfs-on-sawtooth.md

 ## Sawtooth Services

-Once a `TFS on Sawtooth` deployment is running it is possible to expose various Sawtooth features using Kubernetes services.
+Once a `TFS™ on Sawtooth` deployment is running it is possible to expose various Sawtooth features using Kubernetes services.
 This is covered in depth [here](../dlts/sawtooth-services.md).